openshift/ci-docs/content/en/docs/how-tos/mirroring-to-quay.md

 repositories already have mirroring pipelines configured; each directory [here](https://github.com/openshift/release/tree/master/core-services/image-mirroring) corresponds to a repository.
 These directories contain mapping files that define tags on images in the target repository.
-New images may be submitted to mirror to existing repositories, or new ones.
+New images may be submitted to mirror to existing organizations, or new ones.
+When naming your new image, please follow the [naming guidelines](https://github.com/openshift/release/blob/master/core-services/image-mirroring/openshift/GUIDELINES.md).

-### Existing Repositories
+### Existing Organizations

 Submit a pull request adding the image source and target to the appropriate mirroring file.
 For instance, adding a new image tag to the `quay.io/openshift:4.6` image would require a new entry in the